An isogeometric finite element formulation for frictionless contact of Cosserat rods with unconstrained directors: Numerical examples

-Fig.\,\ref{ex1_cring_rflat_latdisp_compare} compares the displacement of the line $\overline{AB}$, defined in Fig.\,\ref{ex1_cring_rflat_latdisp_compare}.
+Fig.\,\ref{ex1_cring_rflat_latdisp_compare} compares the displacement of the line $\overline{AB}$, defined in Fig.\,\ref{ex_ring_rigid_in_undeform}.
 This displacement contains a $Z$-component due to the Poisson effect.
-In case of $N=1$ (EAS), since we have only one director along $\zeta^1$ and $\zeta^2$, see Fig.\,\ref{ex_ring_rigid_in_undeform}, the homogeneous boundary condition on the $Z$-displacement at $\mathcal{S}^\mathrm{D}_0$ constrains the magnitude of the director $\boldsymbol{d}_2$.
+In case of $N=1$ (EAS), we have only one director along $\zeta^2$, see Fig.\,\ref{ex_ring_rigid_in_undeform}, and the homogeneous boundary condition on the $Z$-displacement at $\mathcal{S}^\mathrm{D}_0$ constrains the magnitude of the director $\boldsymbol{d}_2$.
 Therefore, the lateral displacement component $u_Z$ vanishes.
 As the order of approximation $N$ is increased, the lateral displacement of the beam formulation approaches that of the brick element solution, as Fig.\,\ref{ex1_cring_rflat_latdisp_compare} shows.
 Further we verify the contact pressure distribution at the bottom surface, i.e., the green-colored surface in Fig.\,\ref{ex_ring_rigid_in_undeform}.
 Due to the symmetry with respect to the $Y-Z$ plane, we plot the pressure only within the range ${0^ \circ } \le \theta \le {30^ \circ }$.
 Fig.\,\ref{ex1_cring_rflat_prs_dist_surf} compares the contact pressure distributions of the beam and brick element models.
 Fig.\,\ref{ex1_cring_rflat_prs_d} compares the distribution of the contact force per unit initial arc-length, i.e., $r_\mathrm{N}$ of Eq.\,(\ref{def_cf_per_uinit_alen}).
-In case of $N=1$ combined with the EAS formulation, the contact pressure is constant in transverse direction due to the first order approximation of the displacement field, which leads to an overestimation of the contact force.
-As the order of approximation $N$ increases, the agreement between the contact pressure distribution and the brick element solution improves significantly, as Fig.\,\ref{ex1_cring_rflat_prs_dist_surf} and \ref{ex1_cring_rflat_prs_d} show.
+In case of $N=1$, the contact pressure is constant in transverse direction due to the first order approximation of the displacement field, which leads to an overestimation of the contact force.
+As the order of approximation $N$ increases, the agreement between the contact pressure distribution and the brick element solution improves significantly, as Figs.\,\ref{ex1_cring_rflat_prs_dist_surf} and \ref{ex1_cring_rflat_prs_d} show.
+Further, Fig.\,\ref{ex1_cring_rflat_prs_conv_rel_tot_f} shows that the total contact force of Eq.\,(\ref{tot_cf_intg}) converges to the corresponding brick element solution with increasing order $N$.